GamesRelated Interview: Tom Kalinske

-I left in Mattel 1987 to join with David Yeh to buy & fix Matchbox toys out of receivership in the UK which we turned around to profitability by 1990.
+I left Mattel in 1987 to join David Yeh to buy & fix Matchbox toys out of receivership in the UK which we turned around to profitability by 1990.

-Met several times with Nakayama-san, CEO of Sega, who wanted me to run Sega of America, whick I eventually said yes to.
+Met several times with Nakayama-san, CEO of Sega, who wanted me to run Sega of America, to which I eventually said yes.
 I then helped build Sega to $1.5B in the US and $900M in Europe.

 I left Sega in 1996 to join with Larry Ellison and Mike Milken in forming Knowledge Universe as President.
 We start or buy education companies using technology to improve education.
-Over the next 9 years we started or bought over thirty companies, including Leapfrog.
-I became it’s CEO while also serviing President of Knowledge Universe.
+Over the next 9 years, we started or bought over thirty companies, including Leapfrog.
+I became its CEO while also serving as President of Knowledge Universe.

 I took Leapfrog public in 2002 when revenue was $350M, and built it to $650M.
 I decided to step down as CEO in 2005, but I still serve on the board.
 I serve on the Cambium Learning Group board and am Chairman of Global Education Learning

 These days I spend most of my time with Education Technology companies.